 You must love the Lord your God will all your heart, all your soul, all your mind, and all your strength. – Matthew 22:37

 There is only one question you need to ask yourself to find out if you are genuinely seeking God in your life:

-Is finding God, and/or growing closer to God, more important to you than everything else in your life?– including your family, your friends, your job, your coworkers, your money, your comfort, your health and what you think will bring you happiness? (ie. Would you rather be on good terms with God or your parents, spouse, or boss?
+I’m asking very seriously!
+Is seeking God more important than your family, your friends, your job, your coworkers, your money, your comfort, your health, your appearance, and what you think will bring you happiness? (ie. Would you rather be on good terms with God, or your parents, spouse, or boss?
 Would you rather seek God than earn money?
 Would you rather find God and live in poverty or live in comfort without Him?)

 What stops us from seeking God?

-Worries about losing family
+1) Worries about losing family

 It is right that you should care about your family, what they think, and keeping family unity… but, if God is calling you to Himself, which He is, then He will work it out…

-Worst case scenario, your family does actually shut you out for your life choice.
-The good news is that you will be “rewarded a hundredfold” (Matthew 19:29) for your choice and will still have a family – a spiritual one, but no less close; in fact, maybe even closer.
+Your family actually DOES shut you out for your life choice.
+The good news is that you will be “rewarded a hundredfold” (Matthew 19:29) and you will still have a family – a spiritual one, but no less close; in fact, maybe even closer.